mgaudet/CompilerJobs/README.md

 - Teams that work on language implementations, compilers for languages, language runtimes, static analysis, etc. This includes things like:
   - Database query compilers
   - HDL & Synthesis Compilers

+  I want to err on the side of openness!
+The field is broad, and I don't want to be too close-minded here.
 - I generally want evidence that a company has hired at some point in the past or will in the future (which excludes some boutique firms & early stage startups).